martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 contents of the extension.

 The SDP `identity` attribute includes the base64 {{?RFC4648}} encoding of the same octets that were input to the hash.
-The `webrtc_id_hash` extension is validated by performing base64 decoding on the value of the SDP `identity` attribute, hashing the resulting octets using SHA-256, and comparing the results with the content of the extension.
+The `ext_id_hash` extension is validated by performing base64 decoding on the value of the SDP `identity` attribute, hashing the resulting octets using SHA-256, and comparing the results with the content of the extension.